 About This Resource

 A library of Claude Code skills for experimental social science methodology.
-11 skills cover the research pipeline from hypothesis generation through final reporting — including conjoint design and diagnostics, survey design, list experiments, cross-national design, topic modeling, LLM text classification, pre-registration, and methods reporting.
-All guidance is grounded in 65+ published methodology sources.
+15 skills cover the research pipeline from hypothesis generation through final reporting — including conjoint design and diagnostics, survey design, list experiments, cross-national design, topic modeling, LLM text classification, pre-registration, and methods reporting.
+All guidance is grounded in more than 150 published methodology sources.

 Courses